ExpandingMan/dotfiles/README.md

 increase or decrease volume with `amixer set Master x%±`.

 ### `alsamixer`
 This is a TUI for controlling audio devices.
 Best way to control volumes of individual devices such as headphones and mics.
+See also `pavucontrol` for a full
+GUI, sometimes it's easier for things like USB headsets.

 ### [`mpv`](https://wiki.archlinux.org/index.php/Mpv)
 A really nice minimalistic media player.